BG3-Community-Library-Team/bg3-community/Tutorials/Visual/getting-started-with-3d-modding.md

 #### [BG3/DOS2 Collada Exporter](https://github.com/Norbyte/dos2de_collada_exporter)

-> - This is a necessary plugin to import/export the games extracted GR2 files
+> - This is a necessary plugin to import/export the game's extracted GR2 files
 > - Requires LSLIB and setting a path to it in its settings {.is-info}

-First, download zip from Github, located here:
+First, download the zip from Github, located here:

 ![bg3plugin-gh.png](/tutorials/getting_started_visual/bg3plugin-gh.png)

-Unfortunately this cannot be directly installed from Blender due to having an extra folder.
+Unfortunately, this cannot be directly installed by dragging into Blender, due to having an extra folder.
 So what we need to do is extract the zip, look inside for a folder called "**io_scene_dos2de**", grab it and drop it into

 `..\AppData\Roaming\Blender Foundation\Blender\4.1\scripts\addons`
 (4.1 or whatever version of Blender you are using)

+> To quickly open the AppData\Roaming folder on Windows, press **Windows key + R** at the same time, then type %APPDATA% into the box, and hit OK.
+{.is-info}

-If you do not yet have a scripts\addons directory you may create it.
+If you do not yet have a `scripts\addons` directory, you may create it.

-If you look inside this folder it should look like this (minus the `_pycache_` as this gets autogenerated later):
+If you look inside this folder, it should look like this (minus the `_pycache_` as this gets autogenerated later):

 ![plugin-gr2-location.png](/tutorials/getting_started_visual/plugin-gr2-location.png)

 Now we need to edit its configuration in Blender.
-To to Edit -> Preferences -> Add-ons.
-Use the search box for bg3 and it should be here.
-Expand it with the little arrow and enter here the path to the divine.exe inside your LSLIB directory.
+Go to Edit -> Preferences -> Add-ons.
+Use the search box to search for **dos** or **bg3** and it should appear.
+Expand it with the little arrow, and enter the path to the `divine.exe` inside your LSLIB directory.

 ![blender-bg3plugin-prefs.png](/tutorials/getting_started_visual/blender-bg3plugin-prefs.png)

-If you wish you can tick "Convert to GR2 by Default" (otherwise it will always default to .dae export).
+If you wish, you can tick "Convert to GR2 by Default" (otherwise it will always default to .dae export).

 #### [LaughingLeader's Blender Helpers](https://github.com/LaughingLeader/laughingleader_blender_helpers)

 > - Necessary plugin for settings involved with export (i.e. Export Order of meshes, LOD Level/Distance, and some options for mesh type)
 > - Github page says for Blender 2.79 but it can be used with current versions {.is-info}

 Download and install the same way we did the BG3/DOS2 Collada Exporter.
 However, in this case there aren't any specific add-on preferences to set here, and once installed you should see this at the bottom right under Object properties (yellow square):